-Scanning material for distance students - Library staff will digitally scan and e-mail shorter portions from print books and articles from print journals.
+Library staff will digitally scan and e-mail shorter portions from print books and articles from print journals.
 Copyright restrictions preclude copying large portions or entire books.
 Such scans are especially useful for reference books (dictionaries, encyclopedias, handbooks, companions, etc., that contain shorter articles), biblical commentaries, and symposia (collections of essays by various authors), but also for chapters from books.

-The library will mail books from our collection to distance students from our collection, at our expense, with some extensions of the usual 4 week loan period to account for mailing time.
+The library will mail books from our collection to distance students, at our expense, with some extensions of the usual 4-week loan period to account for mailing time.
 These may be renewed one or more times, following the regular loan procedure on campus.
-Students will be responsible for return postage.
+Students will be responsible for the return postage.